dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 a) **Concat pooling**:  The authors state that as input document can consist of hundreds of words, information may get lost if we only consider the last hidden state of the model.
 For this reason, we concatenate the hidden state at the last time step $$h_{T}$$ of the document with both the max-pooled and the mean-pooled representation of the hidden states over as many time steps as fit in GPU memory.
 If $$\mathcal{H}$$ = [h_{1},...,h_{T}]$$, then $$h_{c} = [h_{T}, \text{maxpool}(\mathcal{H}), \text{meanpool}(\mathcal{H})]$$.

-b) **Gradual Unfreezing**: Rather than fine-tuning all layers at once, which may result in catastrophic forgetting, authors propose gradual unfreezing starting from last layer as it contains least amount of information.
-The steps involved are: We first unfreeze the last layer and fine-tune all unfrozen layers for one epoch.
-We then unfreeze the next lower frozen layer and repeat, until we fine-tune all layers until convergence at the last iteration.
+b) **Gradual Unfreezing**: Rather than fine-tuning all layers at once, which may result in catastrophic forgetting, authors propose gradual unfreezing starting from last layer as it contains least amount of information. <span class='saddlebrown'>The steps involved are: We first unfreeze the last layer and fine-tune all unfrozen layers for one epoch.
+We then unfreeze the next lower frozen layer and repeat, until we fine-tune all layers until convergence at the last iteration.</span>

 ### TL;DR

-- Wooh, CV transfer learning style training.
+- Wooh hoo, CV transfer learning style training.
 Create a pretrained language model by training on large corpus like Wikitext-103, etc.
 - Finetune LM data on target data and to stabalize this finetuning two methods like Discriminative finetuning and Slanted learning rates are used.
-- To make target task classifier, additional linear model is added to language model architecture such as concat pooling is added and gradual unfreezing is used.
+- To finetune on target task classifier using above finetune LM, additional linear model is added to language model architecture such as concat pooling is added and gradual unfreezing is used.

 ### Results